-ADVISORY: PHYS-015; MATH-025; eligibility for ENGL-100
+ADVISORY: PHYS-015; MATH-025; ENGL-100

-This is a course in the fundamentals of instrumentation measurement and process control.
+This is a course that will cover the fundamentals of instrumentation measurement and process control.
 The student will learn the characteristics of temperature, pressure, level and flow as well as analytical properties.
 Emphasis will be on the theoretical operation and practical application of each transmitter and transducer used in the sensing of these process variables.
 May not be repeated.
-SC
+LR